wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-php-sql-database-deploy-use-git.md

 ##Get SQL Database connection information

-To connect to the SQL Database instance that is linked to your web site, your will need the connection information, which you specified when you created the database.
+To connect to the SQL Database instance that is linked to your web app, your will need the connection information, which you specified when you created the database.
 To get the SQL Database connection information, follow these steps:

 1. From the Azure Management Portal, click **Linked Resources**, then click the database name.